Project Production : Group of 3 (2024)

 Project Summary

-This project was a complete rebranding and digital transformation for Transient Workers Count Too (TWC2), a non-profit organization dedicated to advocating for the rights and welfare of migrant workers.
-Our goal was to design a cohesive brand identity that would not only enhance TWC2’s public presence but also improve accessibility for both donors and the workers it supports.
-The project had three key components: a redesigned website for better information flow and donation processes, a mobile app tailored to migrant workers’ needs, and an on-the-ground campaign (Sangam) to foster community and encourage app adoption.
-Hello namaste, hello hi stop Nvm hello nanamste hello he llo, namaste
+This project was a complete rebranding and digital transformation of Transient Workers Count Too (TWC2), a non-profit organization for advocating the rights and welfare of migrant workers in Singapore.
+Our goal was to redesign a cohesive brand identity that would not only enhance TWC2’s public presence but also improve accessibility for both donors and the workers it supports.
+The project had three key components: a redesigned website for better information flow and donation processes, a mobile app tailored to migrant workers’ needs, and an on-the-ground campaign to foster community and encourage app adoption.

 Concept and Inspiration

 Our design approach was centered on connection and accessibility.
-The campaign name Sangam—which means “coming together” in several South Asian languages, reflected our aim to foster unity among migrant workers.
+The campaign name Sangam, meaning “coming together” in several south ssian languages, reflected our aim to foster unity among migrant workers.
 The branding drew inspiration from worker experiences, using warm, bold visuals to evoke trust and support.
-We also made strategic choices in typography and color schemes, ensuring that the identity remained professional yet approachable.

 Development Process